 Dundee, Unit 2, 14-22 Exchange Street DD1 3DE:

-It is recommended that the theory test is not taken until your driving lessons are well under way.
+It is recommended that the theory exam is not taken until your driving lessons are well underway.
 Around 25,000 people a year do not take their practical test because their theory pass certificate has run out.
-The theory pass certificate lasts for two years and its surprising how quick time goes.
+The theory pass certificate lasts for two years, and it’s surprising how quickly time goes.
 Did most of these 25,000 people take their theory test too early?

-You can book your theory test here.
-This is the official DVSA booking service.
+You can book your theory exam on the official DVSA booking service.